IHCCJava/IHCC.github.io/general-project-instructions/README.md

 ## Step 7: Turn it in

-I will review the code and tests through the pull request, but to make sure I don't miss anything please submit your repo URL to the dropbox in MyHills.
-You can get this URL by navigating to your repo and copying the URL in the browser.
+I will review the code and tests through the pull request.
+Please submit a link to this pull request, and a zipped up copy of your project for backup to MyHills.